GenomicsAotearoa/Reproducible_Bioinformatics/notes.md

 # 8. Reproducibility and convenience

-- if the code is recorded in this way the results are actually disposable: we can just trash the output and run the workflow again to regenerate it
+- if the analysis is recorded in this way the results are actually disposable: we can just trash the output and run the workflow again to regenerate it
 - there is no need to document the code because it is recorded in the workflow file
 - convenience gain: the workflows can be written so the same step is run identically on different inputs
 - in general workflow managers are so convenient that i don't teach bash to students coming into the lab, any more.